 How to Burn a Candle Safely

-We want to make sure that all of our customers are Happy Piranhas and that involves keeping them safe too.
+We want to make sure that all of our customers are happy and that involves keeping them safe too.
 Before using a candle, please read the candle safety information below.

 - Never leave a burning candle unattended.

 - Never burn a candle on or near anything that might catch fire.

 - Keep candles out of the reach of children and pets.

 - Trim the wick to ¼ inch each time before burning.
 Long or crooked wicks can cause uneven burning, dripping or flaring.

 - Always use a candleholder specifically designed for candle use.
 It should be heat resistant, sturdy, and large enough to contain any drips or melted wax.

 - Place the candleholder on a stable, heat-resistant surface.
 This will also help prevent possible heat damage to counters and table surfaces and prevent glass containers from cracking or breaking.

 - Keep the wax pool clear of wick trimmings, matches and debris at all times.

 - Avoid drafts, vents or air currents.
 This will help prevent rapid or uneven burning, sooting, and excessive dripping.